Dev-Ad/detectmobile.js/README.txt

         else
                 stay on the web site

-* Mobile detection is based on the screen size: you use "screens smaller than this diameter" threshold which is actually the only thing you want to know to send visitors to the small screen optimized site.
+* Mobile detection is based on the devices and the screen size: you use "screens smaller than this diameter" threshold which is actually the only thing you want to know to send visitors to the small screen optimized site.

 * detectmobile.js is cache friendly, as it is not doing any cache varying by HTTP user agent header